oldybloke/Soferox-Core/README.md

 Soferox is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
 Soferox uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Soferox will use dual chain technology to allow fully customisable sub-chains.
 Soferox Core is the name of open source software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of